-The puppies may also have some white markings or copper points on the chest, face and legs.
 Merle Australian Shepherds are more popular among dog owners.
-That’s why, the cost of Australian Shepherd puppies is higher in comparison with the other Aussies.
+That’s why the cost of Australian Shepherd puppies is higher than that of other Aussies.
+The puppies may also have white markings or copper points on the chest, face and legs.
 Black Australian Shepherds are less desirable.
 So, the price for these puppies is lower.
 Plus, female Australian Shepherd puppies are usually less expensive than males.

 As you can see, tri-colour Australian Shepherds are more expensive just because they are higher in demand.
-You may think that Aussies with less common coat colours may be more expensive as well.
+You may think Aussies with less common coat colours may also be more expensive.
 However, that is not always true for the puppies of this breed.

 The Australian Shepherd puppies that have non-standard coat colours are typically less valuable.
 That’s why they can be purchased at a lower price.
 Have you ever seen a yellow Aussie?
-Such puppies are produced from time to time despite the fact that this colour has not been officially recognised by Aussies.
+Such puppies are produced occasionally, even though Aussies have not officially recognised this colour.

-Both parents should carry the recessive gene in order to produce yellow puppies.
-In fact, these puppies are also very cute.
+Both parents should carry the recessive gene to produce yellow puppies.
+These puppies are also adorable.
 Keep in mind that the colour of the Aussie has nothing to do with its character and temperament.
 Yellow Australian Shepherds are still active and highly intelligent.

 When choosing a puppy, listen to your heart and follow your preferences even if the appearance of the Aussie you like does not meet the breed standards.

-White Australian Shepherd puppies are a result of breeding two merle dogs and can be very striking.
-Unfortunately, these puppies often have serious health problems including blindness and deafness.
-White Australian Shepherd puppies are not recognised by breed registries as these organisations do not want to encourage breeders to produce unhealthy puppies.
-Please make sure to keep this in mind if you see a white Australian shepherd puppy price at a low cost.
+White Australian Shepherd puppies result from breeding two merle dogs and can be very striking.
+Unfortunately, these puppies often have serious health problems, including blindness and deafness.
+Breed registries do not recognise white Australian Shepherd puppies as these organisations do not want to encourage breeders to produce unhealthy puppies.
+Please remember this if you see a white Australian Shepherd puppy priced lowly.

-There is no doubt about the fact that life can be extremely difficult for a blind and deaf dog.
+Undoubtedly, life can be challenging for a blind and deaf dog.
 Unfortunately, the defects that white Aussies usually have cannot be cured or improved by surgery.
-You should never buy a white Australian Shepherd puppy just because it is cheaper.
+It would be best if you never bought a white Australian Shepherd puppy because it is cheaper.
 Remember that a dog with disabilities will need extra care for the rest of his life.
 It’s worth mentioning that Aussies can live up to 13 years or even longer.

 The pedigree of your Australian Shepherd puppy is its family history.
 All dogs from reputable breeders have pedigrees.
-Your puppy will be more expensive if it has champions in its line.
-Obviously, the more champions the puppy has, the higher the price.
+Your puppy will be more expensive if it has championed in its line.
+The more champions the puppy has, the higher the price.

 The Aussie dogs must be registered with a Kennel Club.
 But the registration itself doesn’t prove dog quality.
-In fact, the breeders have to pay in order to register the puppies.
+The breeders have to pay to register the puppies.

 It’s interesting to know that pedigree can tell you so many things about your puppy’s origin and its ancestors.
 Knowing how to read your Aussie’s pedigree is crucial indeed.
-It will help you find a puppy with certain characteristics.
-So, if you want your Aussie to be an excellent herder, make sure that it has a line that showed fabulous herding abilities.
+It will help you find a puppy with specific characteristics.
+So, if you want your Aussie to be an excellent herder, ensure it has a line that shows outstanding herding abilities.

-No doubt, an experienced breeder will help you find the puppy that meets your needs and requirements.
-However, you should keep in mind that puppies with an immaculate pedigree can be very expensive.
+An experienced breeder will undoubtedly help you find the puppy that meets your needs and requirements.
+However, it would be best to remember that puppies with an immaculate pedigree can be very expensive.
 Think well if you are ready to make this type of investment.

-Just like a breeder of any type of animal, some breeders are in the business for profit and others are in it for the love of the breed and a desire to produce quality puppies.
-Reputable breeders spend large amounts of money to produce high-quality healthy Australian Shepherd puppies.
-Some of these expenses might include:
+Like any animal breeder, some breeders are in the business for profit, and others are in it for the love of the breed and a desire to produce quality puppies.
+Reputable breeders spend large amounts of money to produce high-quality, healthy Australian Shepherd puppies.
+Some of these expenses might include the following:

 - Breeding stock